How Publishing Works

 While the simple published/unpublished state is suitable for most sites and workflows, there are some limitations:

 - Content authors cannot indicate a draft is ready for review by a content manager without telling them directly.

-- A new draft of an existing published content item cannot be created without completely unpublishing the page first.
+- A new draft of an existing published A individual item of content.
+For example, a page, a news article, and an event are all content items, which correspond to the Page, News, and Event content types, respectively. cannot be created without completely unpublishing the page first.

-For these use cases, WDS can enable and configure the Content Moderation module for your site.
+For these use cases, WDS can enable and configure the Content Moderation A collection of features or functionality that can be enabled on sites.
+WDS has made several optional modules available to site administrators to enable on their site.
+For example, the "News" module enables the News content type and provide a News List Block for displaying news on a page. for your site.
 This module allows for the creation of any number of moderation states (e.g. Draft, Ready for Review, Published) and removes the simple "published" checkbox from content forms:

 Some features of this module include:

-- Different workflows for different content types if desired (e.g. a more advanced workflow for the News content type and a simpler one for Page).
+- Different workflows for different content types if desired (e.g. a more advanced workflow for the News A collection of fields that describe a specific type of content, like a news article, a person, or an event.
+Site admins can add additional content types by enabling optional modules.
+WDS can also create custom content types for a site. and a simpler one for Page).

 - Enable on only specific content types, leaving the normal published checkbox in place for the others.